ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 25. created session object using sessionmaker class, bounding to engine object to handle interacting with database
 26. facilitated associating python classes with database tables creation using declarative base, metadata attributes, and create_all() binding engine object
 27. added a single record or multiple records to a table using mapped class, declared session object, and built-in method add(), add_all() and commit()
+28. updated a single row and multiple rows in a table using session object, query, variable assignment, and update()